eugenevinitsky/sequential_social_dilemma_games/README.md

 - To train the MOA with 5 agents:
 `python3 train.py --model moa --num_agents 5`

 Many more options are available which can be found in [default_args.py](config/default_args.py).
-A collection preconfigured training scripts can be found in [run_scripts](run_scripts).
+A collection of preconfigured training scripts can be found in [run_scripts](run_scripts).

-Note that the initialization time is rather high (up to 12 minutes) the more agents you use, possibly due to a [Ray bug](https://github.com/ray-project/ray/issues/5982#issuecomment-629217172).
+Note that the initialization time can be rather high (up to 5 minutes) the more agents you use, and the more complex your used model is.

 # CUDA, cuDNN and tensorflow-gpu